lcouper/CocciGenomics/Scripts/README.md

 - filtervcfs_envr.sbatch (only our environmental samples)
 - filtervcfs_envr_withrepreps.sbatch (only our environmental samples)
 - filtervcfs_All.sbatch (all samples)
+- filtervcfs_All_withCpSilv.sbatch (all samples, with Cp Silv as outgroup for phylo tree)

 Software used: java, gatk 4.5.0.0, vcftools/0.1.16-gcc-11.4.0
 Code snippet: